msteffan/fundamentals/01_chapter/README.md

 We&rsquo;ll access the command line using the Terminal (capital-T) application, the most common application on MacOSX and Linux machines.

-> **NOTE** Fundamentals will not explore the command line that comes with Windows, because most developers don&rsquo;t use it.
+> **DANGER** Fundamentals will not explore the command line that comes with Windows, because most developers don&rsquo;t use it.
 If you&rsquo;re a Windows user, we recommended installing a command line program like <a href="http://cygwin.com/" target="_blank" >Cygwin</a> or <a href="http://msysgit.github.io/" target="_blank">MSysGit</a> in order to follow along with the syntax we use here.

 ##Get Started Using Terminal